Implicit State Estimation via Video Replanning: Experiment

 Our study focuses on two key aspects.
 First, we hypothesize that our replanning mechanism can reduce the number of replans required for successful execution.
 To quantitatively measure the rate of adaptation, we report the average number of replans needed per successful attempt in our main experiment.
 Specifically, the agent must repeatedly replan until it either succeeds or reaches a predefined maximum number of replan trials, $M$.
 For all tasks, we set $M=14$.

-Second, instead of only evaluating task success, we also assess the effectiveness of the replanning mechanism by comparing the replanned videos to groundtruth interaction videos.
-To quantify this similarity, we use standard video comparison metrics: PSNR, SSIM, and LPIPS \cite{lpips}.
+Second, instead of only evaluating task success, we also assess the effectiveness of the replanning mechanism by comparing the replanned videos to ground-truth interaction videos.
+To quantify this similarity, we use standard video metrics: PSNR, LPIPS \cite{lpips}, \ICLRRevision{CLIP-score, and DINO-score.}

-\subsection{Implementation and baselines}
+\subsection{Implementation and Baselines}

-We evaluate our framework on the 5 tasks in the Meta-World System Identification Benchmark.
-For our model, the Video Plan Generator is trained on the videos in the offline experience dataset as described in \ref{sec:method:planner}.
+We evaluate our framework on the 5 tasks in the Meta-World System Identification Suite.
+For our model, the Video Plan Generator is trained on the videos in the offline experience dataset $\mathcal{D}$.
 Each task is evaluated over 400 trials.
-We compare our approach with the original AVDC implementation for video planning which does not online adapt, variants of our method that use different context encoders \(E\), and other reinforcement learning baselines.
+We compare our approach with the original AVDC implementation for video planning, which does not online adapt, variants of our method that use different context encoders \(E\), and other reinforcement learning baselines.